 7. Can you show me some sample portfolios?

-If your adviser balks at giving you some samples and instead tries to reassure you that he makes X% for his clients each year, thank him for his time and lose his business card.
+If your advisor balks at giving you some samples and instead tries to reassure you that he makes X% for his clients each year, thank him for his time and lose his business card.
 Reassurances may sound good, but you want to see the specific dollars and cents of what he has been doing.
-Past performance does not guarantee future results (a phrase that I feel all investors should have embroidered on a pillow), but seeing how an adviser has specifically handled various portfolios can help you determine if you will work well together.
+Past performance does not guarantee future results (a phrase that I feel all investors should have embroidered on a pillow), but seeing how an advisor has specifically handled various portfolios can help you determine if you will work well together.

 8. Please tell me what you see as my financial goals and objectives.

-This one is kind of a trick question, since your adviser will already have asked you what you hope to accomplish and should theoretically be able to repeat back what you’ve already said.
-However, it’s an important question to ask because your adviser can take many cues about your financial goals from other aspects of your conversation, and should be able to help clarify your objectives.
+This one is kind of a trick question, since your advisor will already have asked you what you hope to accomplish and should theoretically be able to repeat back what you’ve already said.
+However, it’s an important question to ask because your advisor can take many cues about your financial goals from other aspects of your conversation, and should be able to help clarify your objectives.
 Many new clients are not able to state their objectives in clear terms, as their goals can often be somewhat amorphous as they think through their hopes for retirement.
-Having your prospective adviser tell you what he has heard regarding those goals and objectives can not only tell you how well he was listening, but it can also help you to better understand exactly what it is you want if you have not been able to articulate it yourself.
+Having your prospective advisor tell you what he has heard regarding those goals and objectives can not only tell you how well he was listening, but it can also help you to better understand exactly what it is you want if you have not been able to articulate it yourself.

 Putting It All Together

 Getting the advice of a professional is an important part of feeling confident about your choices.
-Since many of us feel intimidated by finances in general, however, it can be very easy to either try to go it alone for fear of looking stupid in front of an adviser, or take the advice of the first competent-sounding person who offers it.
+Since many of us feel intimidated by finances in general, however, it can be very easy to either try to go it alone for fear of looking stupid in front of an advisor, or take the advice of the first competent-sounding person who offers it.
 Neither of those options will put you on the path to a secure and enjoyable retirement—and neither one is necessary, no matter how timid you may feel about your understanding of finances.
-Taking the time to understand who your prospective advisers are, what they can do, and how they receive compensation is just as vital as interviewing a potential nanny would be.
+Taking the time to understand who your prospective advisors are, what they can do, and how they receive compensation is just as vital as interviewing a potential nanny would be.